Agile-Pilot-LLC/realize360-node-Middleware/README.md

 The contents of the Confidential section include sensitive data.
 If information in this section gets shared, the project is at risk of being in a lower level security state than preferred.
 It is important for security practices that this be updated in the future to obfuscate the endpoints in their respective location (Front-end, backend, git repo etc).

-Anyone who is an active maintainer is responsible for information security.
+Anyone who has access to this project is responsible for information security.
 # 🗒️ About 🗒️
 Production Application Version:
 - Public: 0.0.1